jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 Here we used the [300D 840B token GloVe embedding](https://nlp.stanford.edu/projects/glove/) of which we assume this can be found at the following path `./resources/embeddings/en/glove.840B.300d.txt`.

 ### Model Configurations
-All the model configurations can be found within `./resources/model_configs`
+All the model configurations used in the main experiments can be found within `./resources/model_configs`.

 ## Datasets
 # Sentiment